akkaya040/beinSportsSelenium/README.md

 That is a beinSports Selenium project which includes a testCase

-*It includes replicated API.
+* It includes replicated API.
-*This project coded on POM.
+* This project was coded on POM.
-*Selenium functions recoded for easy usage.
+* Selenium functions are recoded for easy usage.
-*Driver is able to run multiThread.
+* Driver is able to run multiThread.